-Finding a healthy work/life balance is critical to maintaining good mental health, which allows employees to do their best – both at home and at work.
-Employees with an adequate work/life balance are more satisfied with their job duties and overall career choices, and research shows they are more productive.
+Finding a healthy work/life balance is critical to maintaining good mental health, allowing employees to do their best at home and work.
+Employees with an adequate work/life balance are more satisfied overall with their job duties and overall career choices.

-On the other hand, when the balance between time spent at work and time away from work is poor, employees may suffer from stress and burnout, even when they enjoy their jobs.
-Since many employees are now working from home as a result of the pandemic, the lines between work and personal environments can be blurred, making it difficult to find time away from work.
-Similarly, with the line between work and personal environments blurred, many individuals can feel frustrated or overwhelmed when personal obligations interfere with the workday.
+When the balance between time spent at work and time away from work is poor, employees may suffer stress and burnout, even when they enjoy their jobs.
+Since many employees continue to work remotely post-pandemic, the lines between work and personal environments may have blurred, adding to stress levels.
+Many individuals can also feel frustrated or overwhelmed when personal obligations interfere with their workday.

 How to improve work/life balance for employees